py-build-cmake

 - Stub generation for type checking and autocompletion

-- Customizable CMake configuration, build and installation options
+- Customizable CMake configuration, build, and installation options

-- Cross-compilation support
+- First-class cross-compilation support

 - No dependency on [setuptools](https://github.com/pypa/setuptools)